Housing Policies & Procedures

 Butler University has the right to require residents to immediately remove any items from any on-campus housing location that it deems, at its sole discretion, to present a life safety hazard.
 Final determination in these matters will be made by Residence Life and/or Maintenance staff.
 Items that are not removed in a timely manner by the resident will be removed by the staff and disposed.
 The resident is responsible for the costs of removal and disposal.

 The maintenance of a safe and secure residence hall environment is everyone’s responsibility.
 To this end, the admittance of unauthorized persons to residence halls is prohibited.
 Residents should always lock their room and apartment doors to ensure personal safety and security of their property.
 To enhance the safety and security of all hall residents, residents’ property as well as University property, Butler University police will conduct patrols of the residence halls/university apartment buildings on a periodic basis.
 Officers are fully commissioned and have the same authority as other law enforcement officers.
 For emergency situations requiring police, medical or firefight response, call 9-1-1.
 For non-emergency assistance, call University police at 940-2873.
 Additionally the following safety tips should be followed:

 - Never prop residence hall/University apartment building or Greek house doors open or let others prop them open.
 Close and latch any door you find propped.

 - Always carry your key and ID card with you and make sure doors lock after they enter.

 - Do not let others in through a door you have opened.
-Residence hall/University apartment students should immediately report to their RA, ACA, RLC or hall office staff if they see anyone propping a door or letting strangers into a stairwell.
+Residence hall/University apartment students should immediately report to their RA, ACA, Community Director or hall office staff if they see anyone propping a door or letting strangers into a stairwell.